New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Alternative quantum algorithm for estimating Betti numbers

-A similar labeling procedure can be applied to define $\mathcal{S}_1$ for the face relations between 0- and 1-simplices.
-We remark that the topological structure of the simplicial complex $K$ is invariant under the labeling of its simplices.
-Hence, the specification described above is without loss of generality.
-Indeed, in classical settings, simplicial complexes are typically specified in this way, by explicitly listing simplices and their inclusion relations.
+A similar construction defines $\mathcal{S}_1$ for the relations between $0$- and $1$-simplices.
+The labeling of simplices does not affect the topology of the complex, and thus the specification above is without loss of generality.
+Indeed, simplicial complexes are commonly represented in classical settings by explicitly listing simplices and their inclusion relations.